containers/podman/docs/source/markdown/podman-build.1.md

 #### **--ignorefile**

-Path to an alternative .dockerignore file.
+Path to an alternative .containerignore file.

 #### **--ipc**=*how*